stevedoesitall/file_saver/README.md

     <li>Click "Clone or download" button then "Download ZIP" on https://github.com/stevedoesitall/file_saver.</li>
     <li>Unzip the file_saver-master.zip file in your Downloads folder.</li>
     <li>In the CLI, enter "cd" (no quotes) then hit "Enter" in the command line.
 This will bring you to the top directory.</li>
-    <li>Find the path the "file_saver-master" folder is in then navigate there using the command line.
+    <li>Find the path to the "file_saver-master" folder and navigate to it in the CLI.
 For instance, if it's still in your Downloads folder, you can type "cd Downloads/file_saver-master" then hit enter.</li>
-    <li>To run the Node script, in the command line type "node scripts/server.js" then hit enter.
+    <li>To run the Node script, in the CLI type "node scripts/server.js" then hit enter.
 You must be in the file_saver-master folder in the CLI for this to work.</li>
     <li>This creates a local server on your machine on port 3000.
 To access it, open a browser window (preferably Chrome) and navigate to http://localhost:3000/.</li>
     <li>If all went well, you'll see the the UI load in your browser window.</li>